Melanie L. Cradle: Education

 Cradle earned her bachelor's degree from Adelphi University in 1993, and her Juris Doctor from Seton Hall University School of Law in 1998.

 Judicial career

 Connecticut superior court

 Cradle was appointed to the superior court by Governor Dannel Malloy in 2013.
 She has heard criminal cases in Bridgeport for a year before moving to the New Haven Judicial District in 2014.
 In 2015, she became the presiding judge in GA 23 in New Haven.
 Cradle also serves on the Law Library Advisory Committee, the Rules Committee of the Superior Court, and the Criminal Justice Commission.

 Connecticut Appellate Court

-On July 20, 2020, Governor Ned Lamont announced the appointment of Cradle to the Connecticut Appellate Court to the seat being vacated by Judge Robert J. Devlin Jr. who reaches mandatory retirement age in April 2020.
-Upon her appointment, Judge Cradle will become the first African-American woman to serve on the Appellate Court.
+On July 20, 2020, Governor Ned Lamont announced the appointment of Cradle to the Connecticut Appellate Court to the seat being vacated by Judge Robert J. Devlin Jr. who reached mandatory retirement age in April 2020.
+Upon her appointment, Judge Cradle beaome the first African-American woman to serve on the Appellate Court.
+She was appointed as chief judge in March 2025.